 Medicine delivery services already exists

 The delivery of medicine is not a new concept in South Africa.
 Retail pharmacy giants Clicks and Dischem have been delivering medicine long before the pandemic.
 The difference is that both pharmacies administer prescribed chronic medication for delivery rather than the over-the-counter medicine Uber Eats will be looking to provide.

 Clicks and Dischem also work to provide patients with reminders that their medication will be delivered at a certain date or that they require a new prescription.

-In contrast, the purpose of the Uber Eats service is for South Africans to order medicine on the app as and when they need it, which works within the context of the company whose main service is to deliver food to people as and when they are hungry.
+In contrast, the purpose of the Uber Eats service is for South Africans to order medicine on the app as and when they need it.
+This works within the context of the company, whose main service is to deliver food to people as and when they are hungry.

 Uber Eats is also not the first food delivery app to offer the service in South Africa.
 Mr Delivery teamed up with retail grocery store Checkers earlier this year to offer the delivery of medicine from their in-house pharmacies.

 There is a limit to where you can access the service

 As with the delivery of food using the app, in order to receive medication, patients have to live near an area that has a Medicare pharmacy, of which there are only 51 in the country.

 Furthermore, Medicare only has pharmacies in four of South Africa’s nine provinces.
 This would leave more than half the country out of the loop.

 In comparison, Clicks has 470 pharmacies nationwide and Dischem has 165, and both have at least one pharmacy in every province.